The Short Version

-I discovered my love for photography when I moved across the country on my own at 17 and found myself lost in the landscape of clouds and mountains known as Utah.
+I discovered my love for photography when I moved across the country on my own at 17 and found myself lost in the landscape of clouds, mountains, and desert known as Utah.
 I’ve since moved back to New England (despite the number of Stephen King books I’ve read), but still travel whenever I can.
 I’m an old soul, black-and-white movie lover, and a full-time daydreamer.
 I am forever inspired by people who are passionate about something.
 I’m a wannabe van-lifer, but not the down-by-the-river kind my dad always teases me about.
 I’m a longtime advocate of rolling the windows all the way down (even in the winter), and that good music somehow sounds even better when it’s a little louder.
-I could eat Mexican food every day and never, ever get sick of it, and I also enjoy funky cheese, long walks, and buying books that I forget to read.
-It’s taken my whole life to figure out exactly what I want to do with my time here but I have always loved stories; I think I was always meant to be a story teller.
+I could eat Mexican food every day and never, ever get sick of it, and I also enjoy (intentionally) funky cheeses, scenic walks, and buying books that I forget to read.
+It’s taken my whole life to figure out exactly what I want to do with my time here, but I have always loved stories; I think I was always meant to be a story teller.

 It began with Egypt.